ddev/ddev/docs/content/users/topics/phpstorm.md

 It’s possible to use PhpStorm with DDEV on WSL2 in at least three different ways:

 1. Run PhpStorm in Windows as usual, opening the project on the WSL2 filesystem at `\\wsl$\<distro>` (e.g. `\\wsl$\Ubuntu`).
-PhpStorm is slow to index files and is slow to respond to file changes in this mode.
+PhpStorm is slow to index files but can be slow to respond to file changes in this mode, although it's adequate for many people.
-2. Enabling X11 on Windows and running PhpStorm inside WSL2 as a Linux app.
-PhpStorm works fine this way, but it’s yet another complexity to manage and requires enabling X11 on your Windows system, which is fairly simple.
+2. "Remote Development" in PhpStorm 2022.3+, which has explicit support for WSL2 and actually runs a PhpStorm instance on WSL2.
-3. [JetBrains Gateway](https://www.jetbrains.com/remote-development/gateway/) runs PhpStorm on WSL2 (or anywhere else) but displays it in a in your Gateway app.
-It requires configuring `sshd` in WSL2 and either auto-starting it with `/etc/wsl.conf` (Windows 11) or starting it manually.
+3. Enabling X11 on Windows and running PhpStorm inside WSL2 as a Linux app.
+PhpStorm works fine this way; it does require WSL2 graphics support, which is now available on all Windows 10 and Windows 11 systems.

-We’ll walk through the first two of these approaches.
+We’ll walk through each of these approaches.

 ### Basics